What are the signs of hearing loss?

 You may notice a number of early warning signs and changes in your behavior that may be related to hearing loss.
 You may begin to:

-- Frequently ask people to repeat what they have said.
+- Frequently ask people to repeat what they have said –especially in noisy situations

-- Have trouble understanding what is being said at the movies or theater, your house of worship, or other public gatherings.
+- Have difficulty understanding at your house of worship or other public gatherings

-- Become more impatient, irritable, frustrated, or withdrawn.
+- Find yourself more impatient, irritable, frustrated or withdrawn than before

 Why can I hear people but not understand them?

 A common type of hearing loss is one in which people have normal or nearly normal hearing in the low-and mid-pitched sounds, such as vowels, but have hearing loss in the range we hear high-pitched sounds, such as consonants.